Train with us!

 - Institute for Sustainability at Cal State University (Northridge campus)

 What is a Cohort?
 Each cohort group consists of 15-20 students and is led by one of MESA’s three CA partners.
-A fourth, online-only cohort to accommodate students outside our 3 CA partner regions is led by MESA staff.
-The four-month program starts with an introduction to Agroecology and leads to earning a Certificate in Advanced Agroecology from MESA and our partner institution.
+A fourth, online-only TAAP cohort welcomes U.S.-based students outside our 3 CA partner regions and is led by MESA staff (see TAAP info. below).
+The four-month AFFP starts with an introduction to Agroecology and leads to earning a Certificate in Advanced Agroecology from MESA and our partner institution.

 What’s included?
 The AFFP course includes: